Dessauite-(Y)

 Dessauite-(Y) is a mineral member of the crichtonite group with the formula (Sr,Pb)(Y,U)(Ti,Fe^{3+})_{20}O_{38}.
 It is associated with derbylite, hematite, rutile, karelianite, siderite, and calcite.
 Founded in the Buca della Vena Mine, Tuscany, Italy, the mineral was called dessauite in honor of professor Gabor Dessau (1907–1983).

 Structure

 Dessauite occurs as small, flattened rhombohedral crystals, tabular {001} with hexagonal outline.
-Members of the Crichtonite group may be confused with ilmenite or hematite.
-The difference between dessauite and other minerals in the crichonite group is the occurrence of three additional octahedral sites and of a site in square pyramidal coordination, all with low occupancies.
+Members of the crichtonite group may be confused with ilmenite or hematite.
+The difference between dessauite and other minerals in the crichtonite group is the occurrence of three additional octahedral sites and of a site in square pyramidal coordination, all with low occupancies.
 The mineral is black and opaque, presents a metallic luster, and it is brittle.
 Dessauite presents dimensions of diameter up to 1mm and thickness up to 0.2 mm.
 In reflected plane-polarized light the color is ash-grey with pale bluish tones.
 The calculated density is 4.68 g/cm3.
 The habit is tabular, forming thin dimensions in one direction and hardness of 6.5 and 7.
 Dessauite differs from other elements of the crichtonite group because of the quantity of cations and X-ray diffraction pattern.